 China’s Modest Arms Trade with the Americas

-Over the past decade, Chinese arm sales to the Americas have grown modestly.
-In 2008, China exported a meager $41 million to countries in the Western Hemisphere.
-This number plateaued at $178 million in 2015 before dropping to $36 million in 2016.
-Beijing did not sell any weapons to the region in 2017.
-Chinese conventional weapons make up just 3 percent of the combined North and South American arms import market, which is dominated by the United States (19 percent), Russia (14 percent), and Germany (12 percent).
+Since 2008, Chinese arm sales to the Americas totaled $676 million, peaking at $129 million in 2015 and plummeting to $1 million in 2018.
+Beijing sold less than $1 million worth of weapons to the region in 2017.
+Chinese conventional weapons make up just 3 percent of the combined North and South American arms import market, which is dominated by the United States (19 percent), Russia (13 percent), and Germany (12 percent).

 |Overall Rank||Country||Value (Millions $)||% of Total|